 Have you taken the anti-heartburn drug Zantac?
 Did you develop cancer, potentially as a result?
-The defective drug attorneys of Wocl Leydon, LLC represent clients who’ve been hurt due to the negligence of drug manufacturers.
+A Connecticut Zantac Lawsuit Lawyer of Wocl Leydon, Personal Injury Attorneys, represents clients who’ve been hurt due to the negligence of drug manufacturers.
 We want to hear from you.

 Zantac was first created in the late 1970s by a medicinal chemist working for the pharmaceutical company Glaxo.
 By 1988, Zantac had become the world’s best-selling drug, topping over $1 billion in annual sales.

 Get Your FREE Case Review, In Person or Virtually Online

 Glaxo’s patent for Zantac in the U.S. expired in 1997, clearing the way for other drug companies to manufacture and market generic alternatives.
 Some of these generic alternatives have been sold as tablets, capsules, and syrups under the names Ranitidine, Ranitidine Hydrochloride, Wal-Zan, and others.